ALERT ATTENTION ⚠️

-Upcoming Holiday Closure: In observance of a holiday, Agilent CrossLab/iLab Operations Software Support Help Desk will be closed during U.S. hours on Monday, February 16th, 2026.
-During this time, support in the U.S. and Canada will be unavailable.
-APAC and EU Support will remain open as normal.
-For urgent matters, please add "Urgent" to your ticket/email subject or press "1" when prompted to escalate a call on the iLab Support phone, and we will prioritize those requests first.
+In observance of a holiday, Agilent CrossLab/iLab Operations Software Support Help Desk will be closed during U.S. hours on Friday, July 3rd, 2026.
+We will resume regular U.S. support hours on Monday, July 6th, 2026.
+EU and APAC Support will remain open during this time.
+For urgent matters, please add "Urgent" to the ticket/email subject or press "1" when prompted to escalate a call on the iLab Support phone, and we will prioritize those requests first.

 Gnotobiotics is derived from the Greek gnosos, meaning known, and bios, meaning life.
 This technology enables the breeding and maintenance of germ-free animals that are devoid of any associated microorganisms, including bacteria, archaea, microscopic fungi, parasites, and viruses.